Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Construction and analysis of stochastic models for cross-correlations

 The distributions evaluated by artificial datasets from the stochastic models are shown in Figs.~\ref{fig_dist1}(b), \ref{fig_dist1}(c), and \ref{fig_dist1}(d).
-Note that we see the peak shifts in Figs.~\ref{fig_dist1}(b) and \ref{fig_dist1}(d), while there is no peak shift in Fig.~\ref{fig_dist1}(c).
-Hence, the high-pass filtered data cannot preserve this essential characteristic.
+Since we will employ the dependency between the peak in $C_1-C_2$ and the initial frequency difference $\Delta f_{\mathrm{ini}}$ in the MAB problem, as denoted above, we here focus on the peak shifts in Figs.~\ref{fig_dist1}(b) and \ref{fig_dist1}(d).
+Then, there is no peak shift in Fig.~\ref{fig_dist1}(c), and hence, the high-pass filtered data cannot preserve this essential characteristic.
 The peak shift needs a bias on the state space on $C_1(t)$ and $C_2(t)$; in Figs.~\ref{fig_training}(a), \ref{fig_training}(b), and \ref{fig_training}(d), we see a bias of the data toward the lower right on the diagonal line.
 These facts indicate that high-frequency noise focused on the high-pass filtered data is not crucial in recovering the leader-laggard relationship.
+Here, we comment on the complicated shape in Fig.~\ref{fig_dist1}(d).
+The main focus here is not on the complete recovery of statistical properties.
+Although the preprocessing with the low-pass filter yields a complicated shape, it is crucial to investigate whether the preprocessing preserves the essential features for the MAB problem.
+We will discuss this point in Sec.~IV.D.

+Figure~\ref{fig_dist2} shows the distributions of leader switching-time intervals from Laser 1 to Laser 2.
+Here, the leader switching-time interval means the time-interval at which there are switching from $C_1-C_2 \ge 0$ to $C_1-C_2 < 0$.
+First, we construct the histogram from the simulated data; the bin width is set to $1.0\times 10^{-10}$ s, which corresponds to the time-interval in the simulation.
+Since we used the log-log plots in Fig.~\ref{fig_dist2}, the bin size is too narrow in the right-hand region of the figures; there may be only one data point in a bin on the histogram.
+This causes the probability values to become too small.
+Therefore, we also colored densities with non-zero values using kernel density estimation.
+We here employed \texttt{scipy.stats.gaussian\_kde} for the kernel density estimation.
+The color of each point in the histogram was changed according to the probability density values obtained from kernel density estimation.